Large deviations of SLE(0+) variants in the capacity parameterization: Some comments on Remark

 Note that the $\SLE[\kappa]$ law is a pushforward of the law of a scaled Brownian motion by the Loewner transform~\eqref{eq:Loewner transform}.
 From Schilder's theorem (\Cref{thm:Schilders-theorem}) and the contraction principle (\Cref{thm:contraction-principle}\ref{item:Contraction_principle}), one can thus guess a finite-time LDP for $\SLE[0+]$.
 However, the Loewner transform is not always continuous (as discussed in \Cref{rem:continuity-properties-of-loewner-transform}), which restricts the applicability of the contraction principle to the Carath\'eodory topology only.

-Our aim is then to incrementally improve the topology in the LDP, which can be achieved in at least two different ways.
-One approach is to show that the measures $\SLEmeasure{\Ddomain;x,y}{\kappa}$ (for small $\kappa > 0$) are supported on a set where the two topologies agree, and which contains all finite-energy curves (see \Cref{thm:LDP-compact}).
-This does not really improve the topology, but rather shows that the choice of the topology does not make a difference.
-To actually improve it, one can observe that changing the topology of a measure space to a finer one can be seen as a pullback by an inclusion.
-Therefore, one can apply the inverse contraction principle (\Cref{thm:contraction-principle}\ref{item:Inverse_contraction_principle}) (or, the generalized contraction principle (\Cref{thm:contraction-principle-generalized})) to the inclusion map (see \Cref{thm:radial-LDP-finite}).
+Our aim is then to incrementally improve the topology in the LDP.
+To this end, we first show that the measures $\SLEmeasure{\Ddomain;x,y}{\kappa}$ (for small $\kappa > 0$) are supported on a set where the two topologies agree, and which contains all finite-energy curves (see \Cref{thm:LDP-compact}).
+This does not really improve the topology, however, but rather shows that the choice of the topology does not make a difference.
+To actually improve the topology, one can observe that changing the topology of a measure space to a finer one can be seen as a pullback by an inclusion.
+Therefore, we can apply the inverse contraction principle (\Cref{thm:contraction-principle}\ref{item:Inverse_contraction_principle}) (or, the generalized contraction principle (\Cref{thm:contraction-principle-generalized})) to the inclusion map (see \Cref{thm:radial-LDP-finite}).

 \begin{lemA} \textnormal{(See, e.g.,~\cite[Theorems~4.2.3 and~4.2.4]{Dembo-Zeitouni:Large_deviations_techniques_and_applications}.)} Let $X$ and $Y$ be Hausdorff topological spaces.
 Suppose that the family $(P^\varepsilon)_{\varepsilon>0}$ of probability measures on $X$ satisfies an LDP with good rate function $I \colon X \to [0,+\infty]$. \begin{enumerate}[leftmargin=*, label=\textnormal{(\roman*)}] \item \textnormal{(Contraction principle).} If $f \colon X \to Y$ is continuous, then the family $(P^\varepsilon\circ f^{-1})_{\varepsilon > 0}$ of pushforward measures satisfies an LDP with good rate function $J \colon Y \to [0,+\infty]$,